typeable/octopod/docs/en/Helm-based_deployment_guide.md

 ## Going further

-Right now you can be wondering, how did Octopod take wordpress from bitnami repository when we haven't filled any repo information whatsoever?
+Right now you may be wondering, how did Octopod take wordpress from bitnami repository when we haven't filled any repo information whatsoever?
 This is because we've set this up on a chart level [here](../../charts/octopod/values.yaml#L90)
 You can override all this using deployment overrides.
 Let's dive right in!
 First move our wordpress deployment to archive